 After you’ve been tested you need to go straight home and wait for your results.

 Do not go to work or go out shopping, stay at home.

 Your doctor or the clinic where you were tested will contact you by phone or SMS to tell you your results, regardless if it is positive or negative.

 If you are worried you will lose pay while you wait for your results you may be eligible for a $450 Coronavirus (COVID-19) Test Isolation Payment.

 How long does it take to get the results?

-It usually takes one to three days to get your results after being tested.
+You should get your test results within 2 days of being tested.
 Sometimes there are delays and it can take longer.